therlaup/UOHI-HPC/README.md

 Note that once the job terminates, the SSH connection to the compute node will also be terminated automatically.

 ### Ressource allocation
-A user may want to execute an interactive session on a compute node, i.e. in order to issue commands rather than run a prespecifed script.
+A user may want to execute an interactive session on a compute node, i.e. in order to issue commands rather than run a pre-specified script.
 This can be done with the following command:

 ```console
 [ptheriault@ohi-hpc2-access ~]$ srun --nodes=1 --time=01:00:00 --mem=8GB --cpus-per-task=4 --gres=gpu:1 --pty bash